-- 1. Officers: President, Vice-President, Secretary/Treasurer - 2.
+- 1. Officers: President, President-Elect, Immediate Past President and Secretary/Treasurer - 2.
 All clinical Department Chairs/chiefs of service - 3.
 Seven members-at-large from the full-time faculty; Seven from the voluntary faculty, at least two of the seven voluntary faculty must practice solely at the Southampton Campus and be nominated by the Southampton Leadership Council and two of the seven voluntary faculty must practice solely at the Eastern Long Island Campus and be nominated by the Eastern Long Island Leadership Council. - 4.
 Director of the Heart Center - 5.
 Director of the Cancer Center - 6.
 Chair of the Southampton Leadership Council - 7.
 Chair of the Eastern Long Island Leadership Council - 8.
 Medical Director of the Southampton Campus - 9.
 Medical Director of the Eastern Long Island Campus - 10.
-CMO - 11.
-Associate Medical Director for Quality Management - 12.
+Chief Medical Officer (CMO) - 11.
+Chief Quality Officer (CQO) - 12.
 Designated Institutional Officer (DIO)/Associate Dean for Medical Education {Revised 12/04} - 13.
 Dean, School of Medicine

-The President, Vice President, Secretary/Treasurer and the Members-at-Large must be a physician or dentist member of the active attending category of the medical staff.
-The President and Vice President must also be full time faculty members at the Stony Brook campus.
+The President, President-Elect, Immediate Past President, Secretary/Treasurer and the Members-at-Large must be a physician or dentist member of the active attending category of the medical staff.
+The President, President-Elect and Secretary/Treasurer must also be full time faculty members at the Stony Brook School of Medicine or Dental Medicine.
+The President-Elect must have served on the Medical Board within the previous five years.